 What does cervicogenic headache feel like?

 Cervicogenic headaches usually occur on one side of the head, yet occasionally present on both sides.
 Pain often radiates from the base of your skull toward the top of your head and sometimes over your eyes.
 In rare instances, the pain may travel into your arm.
-These headache episodes may last from hours to days.
+These headache episodes may last anywhere from hours to days.
 The pain is continuous but fluctuating in intensity.
 People often describe the headache as “deep.”
-You may also notice associated chronic neck tenderness and stiffness.
+You may also notice associated persisting neck tenderness and stiffness.

 Certain awkward movements and postures may trigger cervicogenic headache symptoms.
 The condition is very common in those who have recently experienced neck trauma, especially a motor vehicle accident or concussion.
 The condition often affects middle-aged adults and is more common in women at a rate of four to one.
 Cervicogenic headaches are sometimes accompanied by poor neck posture, including a “slouched” or “forward head” posture.